gulgit/rb/Assessment-of-efficacy-of-AIDS-awareness-booklet.md

 * The POST_TEST variable contains the score of respondent on AIDS after going through the awareness materials.

-To assess the effectiveness of the awareness material, we have to check whether the post-test score significantly higher than the pretest score.
+To assess the effectiveness of the awareness material, we have to check whether the post-test scores are significantly higher than the pretest scores.

 Before performing any statistical test, let us check the descriptive statistics and plots.
 #### Descriptive statistics and visualisation of data